thetuningspoon/PodcastProfile/README.md

 ## Instructions

-1. Upload a fresh copy of ProcessWire to your server and extract the folder from the zip file to the root directory of the new installation.
-Install ProcessWire as usual.
+1. Upload a fresh copy of ProcessWire to your server.

+2. Extract the PodcastProfile-master folder from the zip file to the root directory of the new installation.

+3. Rename the folder to site-PodcastProfile <- IMPORTANT!

+4. Install ProcessWire as usual.
 When asked to select a site profile, choose "Podcast Profile".

-2. Once installed, you can add a new Podcast via the "Add New" menu in the upper right portion of the admin panel.
+5. Once installed, you can add a new Podcast via the "Add New" menu in the upper right portion of the admin panel.

-3. Fill out the podcast details and then begin adding episodes under the podcast page, or via the "Add New" menu.
+6. Fill out the podcast details and then begin adding episodes under the podcast page, or via the "Add New" menu.

-4. The XML file for each podcast is generated at http://www.yoursite.com/podcast-name/ (The url of the podcast page)
+7. The XML file for each podcast is generated at http://www.yoursite.com/podcast-name/ (The url of the podcast page)

-5. Use this URL to submit the podcast to iTunes at https://buy.itunes.apple.com/WebObjects/MZFinance.woa/wa/publishPodcast
+8. Use this URL to submit the podcast to iTunes at https://buy.itunes.apple.com/WebObjects/MZFinance.woa/wa/publishPodcast

 -----